 You will need to decide if it makes sense in your situation to demand the home seller make any required repairs or if you should ask them to knock the estimated cost of such repairs off the final sale price.
 Is this home you just bought vacant?
 In this instance, there’s no one there to do or to contract out any repairs, so getting a break on the price is the obvious choice.
 If you do the repairs later, you can select the contractor or do them yourself if you’re handy.
 As the buyer, it’s going to be your home for however many years, so you’re the one who’s motivated to make sure they’re done right.

 If you and the seller are arguing over repairs totaling less than a thousand dollars on a home that’s selling for over $200,000, this may not be a good use of your time.
 Doing this becomes even sillier if you believe you’ve gotten a good deal on the home at this price.

 Concentrate on Repairs Necessary for Financing

-If you’re like most buyers, you will be getting financing to enable you to buy the home.
+If you’re like most buyers, you will be getting financing to buy the home.
 The company lending you that money has an interest in it not being a rat trap that will fall apart months after they’ve lent you a couple hundred thousand dollars to buy it.
-The seller will need to ensure that major structures and systems, such as the roof, plumbing, electrical, water heater and HVAC are in functional condition, or they risk losing the sale when you lose your financing.
+The seller will need to ensure that major structures and systems, such as the roof, plumbing, electrical, water heater, and HVAC are in functional condition or risk losing the sale when you lose your financing.

 Professional Home Inspections in the Philadelphia Area

 Your friends at SPT Home Inspection Services hope that you found the above tips helpful.
-If you are looking for a home in Bucks County, Montgomery County, Berks County, Chester County, Delaware County or Philadelphia, please consider us for all your home inspection needs.
-Our inspectors are fully licensed and insured in the state of Pennsylvania through the National Association of Home Inspectors (NAHI).
+If you are looking for a home in Bucks County, Montgomery County, Berks County, Chester County, Delaware County, or Philadelphia, please consider us for all your home inspection needs.
+Our inspectors are fully licensed and insured in Pennsylvania through the National Association of Home Inspectors (NAHI).